 - Preheat the oven to 375°F. Line a cookie sheet with parchment.
 Set aside.

 - Use a sharp knife cut approximately 1-inch slices on the diagonal across the bread.
-Repeat going the opposite direction.
+Repeat going the opposite direction to form diamonds.

-- Melt the butter and mix with the Italian seasoning, onion powder, garlic powder and garlic salt.
+- Melt butter and mix with the Italian seasoning, onion powder, garlic powder and garlic salt.

-- Drizzle into the cut portions of the loaf reserving 2 Tbsp to brush on top.
+- Drizzle into the cut portions of the loaf reserving 2 tablespoon to brush on top.

 - Remove from the oven and place cheese slices between each cut.
 Brush with melted butter.